The following are scholarships for students enrolled in graduate programs. Read below for eligibility.

 William E. Simon Fellowships for Noble Purpose

 The Intercollegiate Studies Institute established the William Simon Fellowship for Noble Purpose for graduating seniors who are pursuing goals and professions marked by generosity and service.
 Each year, one grant of $40,000 is awarded to a graduating senior with honorable future plans and studies.
 Awards in the amount of $5,000 are given to two other exemplary students.
 Competitive students are passionate, altruistic, and dedicated.
 Students must also demonstrate academic achievement, involvement in extracurricular activities, and a mature understanding of their aspirations.
-Application deadline: mid February.
+Application deadline: early February.